Clinical Psychology Graduate Programs near Cleveland

 Students might also learn about various emotional, behavioral and psychological disorders.
 This coursework is often combined with clinical research or internships, allowing students to practically apply their new knowledge outside the classroom.

-Some Clinical Psychology Graduate Programs may be designed to prepare students to work directly with patients.
+Some Clinical psychology graduate programs may be designed to prepare students to work directly with patients.
 Others may focus more heavily on research.
-Therefore, whether you're interested in providing support as a licensed psychologisti or counselor,iii or pursuing roles in academia,iv attending clinical psychology graduate programs may be great step towards your goals.
+Therefore, whether you're interested in providing support as a licensed psychologisti or counselor,iii or pursuing roles in academia,iv attending earning a clinical psychology degree may be great step towards your goals.

 Clinical psychology is a specialty within psychology used to understand various mental and emotional issues throughout a patient's life and provide comprehensive, research backed treatments to address them.
 Considered by the American Psychological Association (APA) as a psychological “specialty in breadth”, clinical psychology draws from disciplines within and outside of the field of psychology.
 In fact, it is marked by its comprehensive approach and scope.
 It is a broad field that applies to people of all ages and backgrounds.ii